Kelly B. Brill

 Membership & Media Coordinator

 I joined the ALUCC staff in April 2011 as Membership Coordinator.
 One year later, my title was expanded to include my work with media and technology.
-We have added many multi-media aspects to our worship and communication in the past few years, specifically in the 11:00 AM New Horizons Worship and at The Buoy youth center.
+We have added many multi-media aspects to our worship and communication in the past few years, specifically in the 11:00 AM Worship and at The Buoy youth center.
+2020 and our unfortunate pandemic has expanded and necessitated live streaming and recordings.
+I am recording, editing, and uploading almost daily.
 On the membership side, I oversee classes and communications with prospective and new church members.
 I work closely with the Membership Team and other staff members to not only develop programming, but to also keep the ALUCC family informed of events and happenings.

-I became a member of the Avon Lake United Church of Christ in February of 2012, and since then I have been an advocate of the life and missions of the church.
-I began volunteering with the Junior and Senior High youth ministries, joined the Anchored in Faith worship band, and had the opportunity to go on several mission trips with the youth.
-In July of 2015, I was honored to join the church staff as the Business Manager.
-I have various accounting duties that include tracking contributions and pledges, monthly reporting, accounts payable, payroll, and assisting wherever needed to help the operation of the church run smoothly.
+I became a member of the Avon Lake United Church of Christ in February of 2012 and have volunteered with the Junior and Senior High youth ministries, joined the Anchored in Faith worship band, and have served on many of the Senior High Mission Trips as a member of the Food Crew.
+In July of 2015, I joined the church staff as the Business Manager.
+I have various duties that include tracking pledges and contributions and assisting wherever needed to help the operation of the church run smoothly.

-My husband, Tom, and I were both raised nearby in Westlake, attended high school together, and were married in 1996.
-We have been proud residents of Avon Lake since 2002.
-We have two children, Julie and Tommy, and I have had the honor of being a stay-at-home mom for thirteen years.
-We love animals and currently have three cats, three fish and a hamster.
-Together our family enjoys riding bikes, swimming, watching movies, playing games, traveling, going to music concerts, and spending time with our family and friends.
+I attended high school in Westlake where I met my husband Tom.
+We have two children, Julie and Tommy, and we currently live in Avon Lake.
+We love animals and currently have four cats, two parakeets, a fish and three axolotls.
+Our family enjoys riding bikes, swimming, watching movies, playing board games, traveling, fostering kittens with Friendship APL, going to music concerts, and spending time with our family and friends

 I began serving as the Parish Nurse for our church family in January 2004.
 The goal of our Parish Nurse Program is to meet the emotional, spiritual, and physical needs of the individual by utilizing the resources of our church family (Doorstep Dinners/ Heavenly Helpers), the health care system, and the community.
 I spend most of my time responding to the needs of our church members by visiting hospitalized members, nursing home and home visits, availability on Sunday mornings, Wednesday afternoons and evening by appointment; and providing support and education of availability of services, programs, and health screenings.
 I remain involved in the mission outreach and caring ministry programs.
 Our Parish Nurse staff position is a part time position (10 hours per week).